Road Trip Animation in PowerPoint 2016 Tutorial

 Figure 1.3

-In Figure 1.4, you can see the Car Front, Dashboard, Car Steering, Seat Belt, Car Roof and Back has Custom Motion Path defined to them and Right Motion Path to both of the Suitcases Layers.
-Man’s hands has been attached with the Car Steering and we also applied the Spin effect to it.
+In Figure 1.4, you can see the Car Front, Dashboard, Car Steering, Seat Belt, Car Roof, and Back have a Custom Motion Path defined for them and the Right Motion Path to both of the Suitcases Layers.
+Man’s hands have been attached to the Car Steering and we also applied the Spin effect to it.

 Car Body and Suitcases Animation